-Independent students and dependent students whose parents have been denied a Direct PLUS Loan due to adverse credit may borrow additional Unsubsidized Direct Loan funds.
+Additional Unsubsidized Direct Loan: Independent students and dependent students whose parents have been denied a Direct PLUS Loan due to adverse credit may borrow additional Unsubsidized Direct Loan funds.
 The additional amounts are as follows:

-Freshman: \$4,000

-Sophomore: \$4,000

-Junior: \$5,000

-Senior: \$5,000

-Graduate: \$12,000
+Freshman: \$4,000 Sophomore: \$4,000 Junior: \$5,000 Senior: \$5,000 Graduate: \$12,000

 A student cannot borrow more than the Cost of Attendance minus other financial aid.
 Independent students will automatically be considered for these additional funds.
-Dependent students should contact the Financial Aid Office for more information on determining eligibility for an Additional Unsubsidized Direct Loan.
+Dependent students' parents should follow the Plus Loan directions below.